Exam Day | Testing Centre

 Evidence and administrative closure

-Where applicable, there is administrative evidence of the process (confirmation, session, result and closure record) to support traceability.
+Where applicable, there is administrative evidence of the process, including confirmation, session record, result and closure record, to support traceability.

-If a retake exists, conditions are defined by the exam/provider (timelines, eligibility and rules).
+If a retake exists, conditions are defined by the certification or provider, including timelines, eligibility and rules.
 The next step can be indicated upon request.

 What happens if I am late?

-It depends on the exam/provider and the session type.
+It depends on the certification, provider and session type.
 In some cases there may be tolerance; in others, the session may not proceed and rescheduling may be required.
-In some exams, lateness or no-show may lead to additional costs or the need for a new registration.
-The applicable procedure is stated in the exam instructions.
+In some cases, lateness or no-show may lead to additional costs or the need for a new registration.
+The applicable procedure is stated in the instructions.

-Can I take breaks or go to the bathroom during the exam?
+Can I take breaks or go to the bathroom during the assessment?

-Can I have water, drinks or food during the exam?
+Can I have water, drinks or food during the session?

-It depends on the exam/provider rules and the administration type.
-In general, there are restrictions on items and consumption at the exam desk, especially under proctoring.
-Therefore, the exam instructions specify what is allowed.
+It depends on the certification or provider rules and the administration type.
+In general, there are restrictions on items and consumption at the desk, especially under proctoring.
+Therefore, the instructions specify what is allowed.

-It depends on the exam and, where applicable, the provider.
-In many cases you can try again (retake or a new exam), but there may be rules on timelines, eligibility and maximum attempts.
+It depends on the certification and, where applicable, the provider.
+In many cases, the candidate can try again through a retake or a new assessment, but there may be rules on timelines, eligibility and maximum attempts.

-The applicable procedure (how to schedule a new attempt and costs) is described in the exam/provider rules.
+The applicable procedure, including how to schedule a new attempt and any associated costs, is described in the certification or provider rules.

 Do you need clarification or support?

-For questions about exam day, incidents, session cancellation, results or retake (new attempt), you can use the form.
+For questions about delivery conditions, incidents, cancellation, results or retake, you can use the form.
 The Exams Centre will respond with the context and the next steps.